dudeperf3ct/dudeperf3ct.github.io/content/posts/implement_data_parallelism.md

 We have looked at data parallelism - one of the simplest parallelism techniques - previously.
 It enables scaling the training on LLMs across multiple GPUs by distributing data.

-In this post, we look at implementing different techniques for training an LLM across multiple GPUs using PyTorch.
+In this post, we look at implementing different data parallelism techniques for training an LLM across multiple GPUs using PyTorch.

 * Simple DDP
 * Simple DDP with gradient accumulation
 * Using backward hooks to overlap gradient synchronization